 Gather all the ingredients.
 Slice the spring onion, grate the Parmesan, and mince the garlic.

-Cook the tortellini according to package directions, reserve some pasta water to thicken, if needed, then drain and rinse under cold water.
-Add all the cooked pasta to the alfredo basil sauce.
+6. Cook the tortellini according to package directions, reserve some pasta water to thicken, if needed, then drain and rinse under cold water.
+Add all the cooked pasta to the alfredo basil sauce, then stir to combine.

 - Use freshly grated Parmesan cheese, don't use pre-grated or the powdered Parmesan.